Cole-Godfrey/ClipPolish/README.md

 3. Re-open `~/Applications/ClipPolish.app`.
 4. Click `Request Accessibility Permission` in the ClipPolish menu.
 5. Re-enable ClipPolish in Accessibility if prompted.
-6. Quit and re-open ClipPolish again, then test the hotkey.
+6. Click `Restart ClipPolish`, then test the hotkey.

 Hotkey verification checklist: